-- Development tool that can assist you in understanding how the situation of your software is modifying over time
+- A development tool that can help you comprehend how your software’s state is changing over time

-- Can require a steep learning curve, as it introduces new concepts such as reducers and actions
+- Requires a steep learning curve as it introduces new concepts such as reducers and actions

 - Your codebase could become more difficult as a result of having to control the state tree and send updates to it.

 - May not be necessary for simple apps with a small amount of state

 You may start new projects, execute your app in various environments, and much more by using the command-line interface for React Native.